monk-io/monk-entities/azure/storage-account/README.md

 # Azure Storage Account

 Entity to manage Azure Storage Account.
-It will allow us to create new Azure Storage Accounts using Monk.
+It will allow us to create new Azure Storage Account using Monk.

 ## Usage